-To track its target index as closely as possible, the Portfolio attempts to remain fully invested in stocks.
-To help stay fully invested and to reduce transaction costs, the Portfolio may invest, to a limited extent, in derivatives, including equity futures.
-The Portfolio may also use derivatives such as total return swaps to obtain exposure to a stock, a basket of stocks, or an index.
+The Portfolio may invest, to a limited extent, in derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Portfolio to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
-The Portfolio will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.
+The Portfolio will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns